-Ji Kangzi (季康子) is the posthumous title given to Jisun Fei (季孫肥), the chief minister of Lu between 491 and 468 BC and head of the Jisun (季孫) clan, one of the notorious Three Families that ran the state.
-Although Confucius criticized him heavily for disrespecting the rites and introducing a field tax, Ji Kangzi invited him to return to Lu from his long exile at the request of his counselor Ran Qiu (冉求), who was also a disciple of the sage.
+Ji Kangzi (季康子) is the posthumous title given to Jisun Fei (季孫肥), the chief minister of Lu between 491 and 468 BCE and head of the Jisun (季孫) clan, one of the notorious Three Families that ran the state.
+Although Confucius criticized him heavily for disrespecting ritual ceremonies and introducing a field tax, Ji Kangzi invited him to return to Lu from his long exile at the request of his counselor Ran Qiu (冉求), who was also a follower of the sage.

-Ji Kangzi asked: “What should I do to make the people respectful, loyal, and eager to follow me?”
+Ji Kangzi asked: “What should I do to make the people respectful, loyal, and diligent?”
 Confucius said: “Treat them with dignity, and they will be respectful.
-Show you are a good son and a loving father, and they will be loyal.
-Promote the good and teach those who lack ability, and they will be eager to follow you.”
+Be filial to your parents and kind to the young, and they will be loyal.
+Promote those who are capable and teach those who are not, and they will be diligent.”

-Ji Kangzi asked: “Is Zilu fit to be appointed to government office?”
+Ji Kangzi asked: “Is Zilu fit for government office?”
 Confucius said: “Zilu is resolute.
-Why isn’t he fit to be appointed to government office?”
-Ji Kangzi asked again: “Is Zigong fit to be appointed to government office?”
+Why isn’t he fit for government office?”
+Ji Kangzi asked again: “Is Zigong fit for government office?”
 Confucius said: “Zigong is intelligent.
-Why isn’t he fit to be appointed to government office?”
+Why isn’t he fit for government office?”
 Ji Kangzi asked again: “Is Ran Qiu fit to be appointed to government office?”
 Confucius said: “Ran Qiu has many talents.
-Why isn’t he fit to be appointed to government office?”
+Why isn’t he fit for government office?”

 When Ji Kangzi sent him some medicine, Confucius bowed as he accepted the gift but said: “Since I don’t know what this substance is, I dare not taste it.”

-Ji Kangzi asked: “Which of your disciples loves learning?”
+Ji Kangzi asked: “Which of your followers love learning?”
 Confucius replied: “There was Yan Hui who loved learning.
-Unfortunately, his life was cut short and he died.
-Now there is no one who loves learning as much as he did.”
+Sadly, his life was cut short and he died.
+Now there’s nobody.”